forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 If the language isn’t already supported, create an issue on our [Github repo](https://github.com/forcedotcom/sfdx-scanner).

-### Questions about Severity Thresholds and Normalization
+### Questions About Severity Thresholds and Normalization

 #### Q: How do I set a severity threshold for a Code Analyzer run?
 A: When you run Code Analyzer with the `-s | --severity-threshold` flag and a threshold value, Code Analyzer throws an error if violations are found with equal or greater severity than the provided value.
 Values are 1 (high), 2 (moderate), and 3 (low).
 The exit code equals the severity of the most severe violation detected.
 For example, if a violation of severity 2 is found and the threshold is 2 or 3, then the exit code is 2.
 Using this flag also implicitly invokes the `--normalize-severity` flag.